aoifekeane001/pands_project/README.md

 * Any requirement not listed in scope of this document

 ### Project Objectives
-- Research the Fishers Iris data set online and write a summary about it in your README
+- Research & analyse the Fishers Iris data set online and interpret the data in your own words using course learnings
-- Download the data set and add it to your repository
-- Write a program called analysis.py that:
+- Use learnings from ATU Programming & Scripting course to successfully write a python program called 'analysis.py'
--- Outputs a summary of each variable to a single text file -- Saves a histogram of each variable to png file
--- Outputs a scatter plot of each pair of variables
--- Performs any other appropriate analysis

 ### Assumptions
 * Correct data set used for the project